Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/NonLinear_PB_solver/README.md

 _See a detailed list of all the options in `gmx_MMPBSA` input file [here][2] as well as several [examples][3]_

 ## Considerations
-In this case, a single trajectory (ST) approximation is followed, which means the receptor and ligand (in this case, the ligand is DNA) amber format topologies and trajectories will be obtained from that of the complex.
-To do so, an MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 12`) are needed.
+In this case, a single trajectory (ST) approximation is followed, which means the receptor and ligand amber format topologies and trajectories will be obtained from that of the complex.
+To do so, an MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`20 21`) are needed.
 The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
 In this case, 6 frames are going to be used when performing the MM/PB(GB)SA calculation with the Non-Linear PB solver (`npbopt=1`).
-The dielectric constant (`indi`) is set = 10.
+The dielectric constant (`indi`) is set = 1.

 !!! warning
     When running a NLPB solver, `eneopt` is set = 1.
 That way, the total electrostatic energy and forces will be